rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ### Using a wildcard in the config file

 If you have 100s or 1000s of devices with legacy crypto it gets painful to create an entry in `~/.ssh/config` for every device.
 You can use a wildcard in the configuration file that will pass the same configuration to every connection.
-Keep in mind that the wildcard configuration applies to all devices, not just network devices.
+Keep in mind that the wildcard configuration applies to all devices that match the wildcard, not just network devices.

-This is not the best solution because it can lead to a downgrade attack on a device that supports modern ciphers and legacy ciphers.
-But if you want to take the risk here is how to do it:

 If you have a dedicated management network, for example, 192.168.10.0/24: